trifrost-js/core/README.md

 ---

 ## 🧠 Core Principles
-Trifrost is guided by a few key beliefs:
+TriFrost is guided by a few key beliefs:

 - **No magic.
 Ever.** You should be able to trace exactly how data flows and how handlers resolve.
 - **Lean by default.** We ship zero dependencies that aren’t critical to the core behavior.